-The questions of how our brain processes the myriad of sensory signals from our environment and how it constructs a unified perceptual experience from those features has long intrigued and baffled scientist: from ancient Greek philosopher Aristotle (1, 2), Gestalt psychologist Max Wertheimer (3, transl.), to modern-day psychologist Anne Treisman (4) and neuroscientist Wolf Singer (5).
-I share this scientific interest with these individuals, the so-called “binding problem.”
-The binding problem concerns how we perceptually group sensory features that correspond to the same object.
-However my scientific interest lies in how we group sensory features across the senses rather than within a single sense.
+The questions of how our brain constructs a unified perceptual experience from the myriad of sensory signals in our environment has long intrigued and baffled scientist: from ancient Greek philosopher Aristotle (1, 2), Gestalt psychologist Max Wertheimer (3, transl.), to modern-day psychologist Anne Treisman (4) and neuroscientist Wolf Singer (5).

 I am Aaron, a neuroscientist and postdoctoral researcher at the University of Rochester under the supervision of Dr. Edmund Lalor.
 My current research focuses on how the brain tracks the correlation between sensory signals over time, how that signal changes sensory processing, how that change modifies our perceptual experience, and how how that manifests in behavior.
 More broadly, I’m interested in how selective attention influences binding (and vice-versa) and how it may guide the development of our statistical representation of our multisensory environment.
 My research combines behavior, computational models, and electroencephalography (EEG) with a combination of well-controlled complex stimuli and more naturalistic stimuli such as human speech to investigate these questions.

 I came to Rochester from Nashville, Tennessee; I received my PhD in Hearing and Speech Sciences from Vanderbilt University in the lab of Dr. Mark Wallace.
 I also have a BS in Neuroscience from King College (now King University) in Bristol, Tennessee.